ImamaSarwar/Xonix-Game/README.md

 - Players can save and resume their single-player progress.
 ### Matchmaking:
 - Matched players battle, with losing scores updated and winners only if they beat their previous high score.
+### Menus:
+- Several menus including instructions menu for a brief introduction on how to play the game!
 # Data Structures Used:
 |Data Structures| Usage |
 |---| --- |